quodlibet/mutagen/docs/api/base.rst

     name which can be :obj:`python:str` or :obj:`python:unicode` under Python 2 and :obj:`python3:bytes` or :obj:`python3:str` under Python 3.

+.. class:: fileobj()

+    This type only exists for documentation purposes.
+A file-like object.
+     See :doc:`/user/filelike` for more information.

 .. class:: filething()

     This type only exists for documentation purposes.
-Either a `fspath` or a file-like object.
-See :doc:`/user/filelike` for more information.
+Either a `fspath` or a `fileobj`.

 .. function:: PaddingFunction(info)

-    A function you can implement and pass to various :meth:`save` methods for controlling the amount of padding to use.
+    A function you can implement and pass to various ``save()`` methods for controlling the amount of padding to use.
 See :doc:`/user/padding` for more information.